 The HPM Property is located in Quebec.
-The property is owned 50% by the Company and 50% by Murchison Minerals Ltd. During the year ended November 30, 2015 the Company booked a non-cash impairment charge of \$2,721, writing it down to \$1 as no substantive expenditures have been made on this property in recent periods nor are any planned or budgeted for.
+The property is owned 50% by the Company and 50% by Murchison Minerals Ltd. During 2015, the HPM Property was written down to \$1 as no substantive expenditures had been made on this property in recent periods nor were any planned or budgeted for.